hitoshi-watase/sercrod/docs/reference/directives/attribute-style.md

 #### Interaction with *style and n-style

-Nablla also provides *style and n-style directives that assign inline styles using a separate, filter aware pipeline:
+Sercrod also provides *style and n-style directives that assign inline styles using a separate, filter aware pipeline:

 - *style / n-style:
   - These directives evaluate an expression and then run the result through the style filter.